beave/sagan/doc/source/rule-keywords.rst

 **threshold: type suppress, track by_src, count 5, seconds 300;**

 Sagan will suppress the amount of alerts via the source IP address if they exceed a count of 5 within a 300 second (5 minute) period.
-Everytime an event happens that meets the threshold criteria,  Sagan's internal timer for this threshold will be reset.
+Every time an event happens that meets the threshold criteria,  Sagan's internal timer for this threshold will be reset.
 This means that the event will _not_ trigger again until the alert criteria has stopped for at least a 300 second period.
 If the event does stop for greater than 300 seconds,  the threshold will generate 5 events and the process will start over.
 An example usage might be for a "brute force" attack.
 Lets say that the attacker is attempting 10000 passwords every second.
 Only the first 5 attempts would generate an alert.
 The threshold would apply to the remaining 9995 attempts.
 After the attacker tries 10000 passwords,  they take a break for 20 minutes.
 At this point,  the "suppress" threshold would time out.
 This means that if the attackers starts another "brute force" attack, it would trip off a maximum of 5 alerts and start thresholding again.

 You can also 'track' by multiple types.
 For example: